HU-SD-S3/s3-kennisbank/vanilla-web-components/hello-shadowdom.md

 }
 ```

-When you now open the page in your web browser, you should see the text `Hello Shadow DOM` displayed on the page with a green background and white text color.
-This is because the `h1` element is styled by the `<style>` element that is added to the shadow root.
+When you now open the page in your web browser, you should see the text `Hello Shadow DOM` displayed on the page with a
+green background and white text color.
+This is because the `h1` element is styled by the `<style>` element that is added
+to the shadow root.

+But now the JavaScript code contains a mix of HTML and CSS code.
+To separate the CSS code from the JavaScript code, we
-To have some influcence on the styles of the shadow root from the parent document, we can add a `<link>` element to the shadow root that links to the `styles.css` file.
+could add a `<link>` element to the shadow root that links to a `styles.css` file.

 ```javascript
 export class HelloShadowDOM extends HTMLElement {